apache/nuttx/README.txt

   Other Windows options are

+    - An installation Linux on a virtual machine in Windows.

     - The MSYS environment.
 However, I have little experience that configuration and it will not be discussed in this README file.
       See http://www.mingw.org/wiki/MSYS if you are interested in